By Karen A. Soukiasian

 Many a dog owner dreads the twice-daily practice of walking their dog.

-Usually they are the one who created the problem, not the dog.
-Getting your puppy accustomed to walking properly on a leash will spare you a lot anxiety, and make walking your dog a pleasure.
+Usually, they are the one who created the problem, not the dog.
+Getting your puppy accustomed to walking properly on a leash will spare you a lot of anxiety, and make walking your dog a pleasure.

 Americans love their dogs on leashes, All dogs, no matter how obedient, well mannered, or how young or old, must be leashed when they are off their property and/or in public.
 To make sure we comply, we have oodles of inane leash laws.

 Here’s the problem…on the whole, people don’t know how to properly walk their dogs.

 The sooner you start, the easier it is.
 Don’t wait until your puppy is older, larger and like your teenager, ready to test and challenge you at every directive.

 We suggest enrolling in a positive reinforcement, punishment-free Puppy Kindergarten in your area as soon as possible.
 Not only will you learn how to correctly walk your puppy, but they will also have the added benefit of learning to walk comfortably with other dogs.

 The simple act of walking in a pack with other puppies helps to desensitize, and teach your puppy how to cope with other dogs while on walks.
 Being calm, and knowing how to deal with other dogs they meet, is one way to prevent what is known as “leash aggression.”